| I read an article recently about a home improvement con

 enlightened observations of a David Hume or an Adam Smith.
 I wondered what modern science

+had to say about an ethical sense?
 Many contemporary primatologists would agree that moral philosophies may be little more

 than rationalizations.
 We may well be endowed with an inner sense of what is right and